mikkohei13/Lastuja/gps-havistin/readme.md

     - Use person token via cookie, using session module?
         - Use production-ready session store
     - GDPR requirements
-    - Promises instead of callbacks, with sane error handling
+    - Promises instead of callbacks, with sane error handling (or await / async?)
 - Dev support
     - Automatic linting
     - Testing